 21.2 Candidates are encouraged to seek advice from academic skills advisors available via Student Services and Engagement (Student Central), to discuss their situation and to develop their response.
 Candidates may also seek counselling from Student Wellbeing, advice on the processes from the Student Ombudsman, and/or assistance from the Student Guild.

-21.3 The Head of School considers the representations of the candidate in response to the show cause request and determines whether to:
+21.3 The Head of enrolling unit considers the representations of the candidate in response to the show cause request and determines whether to:

 (a) Continue candidature, with any subsequent conditions; or